UPennCBE544/2023.github.io/ProjectDescription.md

 <center><img src="../Images/O_site.png" alt="window" style="width: 300px;"/><br>
 </center>

 Same as before, you will study three configurations for both CO<sub>3</sub> and HCO<sub>3</sub>, namely `on`, `flat1`, and `flat2`.
 For CO<sub>2</sub>, you will study `on`, `along_x`, and `along_y`.
 Hope these names are self-explanatory, but please let Yingjie know if you have confusion on this.
 Hence, in total you will have 9 calculations, along with one SCF calculation for each as you have done this before.
+Please make a similar table as you have done before.
+There should be three rows for each carbon species and hence nine rows in total.

 **Task 2: Reaction pathways**

-Once you have all the adsorption energies of the three carbon species on both your assigned alkaline oxide and silicate (Yingjie will provide you with the data of CO<sub>2</sub> on alkaline oxide), you will construct a plot with adsorption energy on the y-axis and carbon species on the x-axis.
-Connect the three data points for the same material surface.
-Therefore, everyone should have two individual curves.
+Once you have all the adsorption energies of the three carbon species on both your assigned alkaline oxide and silicate (Yingjie will provide you with the data of CO<sub>2</sub> on alkaline oxide), you will construct a plot showing the reaction pathway of mineral carbonation.
+Details will be provided soon.

 **Task 3: Group study on the reaction pathways**

-Upon obtaining the reaction pathways for your two material surfaces, you are asked to combine your data with your group members.
+Upon obtaining the reaction pathways for your two material surfaces, you are asked to compare your results with your group members.
 Summarize any trends that your team observes.
 A key question to be answered is: Does presence of Si improve or hinder carbon mineralization?
 Support your hypothesis with geometric argument and/or Bader charge analysis.
 Please notify Yingjie beforehand if you plan to run additional Bader charge analysis.